emilaxelsson/trackit/README.md

 `trackit` only listens to `stdout` from the given command.
 This means that anything written to `stderr` will be ignored.
 In order to make sure that `stderr` is also captured, the two streams can be interleaved.
 This can be done by appending `2>&1` to the command (tested on Linux).

-For example, the following will show an error message when run outside a Git repository:
+For example, the following will show an error message when run outside of a Git repository:

     > trackit -c "git status 2>&1"